Mathématique: Chapter 45

 The good thing—

 “Did they give you the drug?”
-Young asks, his eyes on his sensors.
+Young asks, watching the sensors.

-“I don’t think they did,” Telford says, his eyes half shut, his hands dark with his own blood.
-“But then, how would I know?”
+“I don’t think they did.”
+Telford’s eyes are shut, his hands dark with his own blood.
+“But how would I know?”

 Jackson shoved his hands into his pockets, broke away from SG-1, and started toward him.
-Young watched him come, wishing for something, anything to intervene to put off this moment that should have come already.
+Young watched him come, wishing for something, anything, to intervene and put off a moment that should’ve come already.

-That should have come when he had knelt in the road, looking at Rush’s ring.
-That should have come weeks ago, when he’d begun to dream of Kiva.
+It should’ve come when he’d knelt in the road, looking at Rush’s ring.
+It should’ve come weeks ago, when he’d begun to dream of Kiva.

-“Hey,” Jackson said, his eyes down, coming to perch next to Young on Mitchell’s Camaro.
-“You all right?”
+“Hey.”
+Jackson perched next to Young on the trunk of Mitchell’s Camaro.
+“You okay?”

 Jackson reached into his pocket and pulled out Rush’s wedding ring.
-He held it out, wordless and merciless, in the space between them.
+He offered it, wordless and merciless, in the quiet dawn.

-“Jackson, that should be in a labeled bag somewhere,” Young said, looking at the ring and then away.
+“Jackson, that should be in a labeled bag somewhere,” Young growled.

-“There are some things that need to be rescued from consignment to the bureaucratic substrata,” Jackson said.
-“I already signed it out, ideally indefinitely, post photographing, finger-printing, and energy signature scanning.
+“There are some things that shouldn't bury themselves in bureaucratic substrata,” Jackson replied.
+“I already signed it out, ideally indefinitely, post photographing, fingerprinting, and energy signature scanning.
 I thought you should hang onto it.”

 Young shook his head.

 Jackson backed off, his elbow coming to rest on his knee.
-He did not re-pocket the ring.
+He didn’t re-pocket the ring.

-Jackson pulled a white flower out of the front pocket of his jacket.
-“It was in her hair,” he said, looking at it.
+Jackson pulled a white flower from the front pocket of his jacket.
+“It was in her hair,” he said.

-“Yeah,” Young said, the word no more than a breath.
+“Yeah.”
+The word was no more than a breath.

-“She wasn’t involved in this,” Jackson said, looking toward the dead husk of Telford’s car.
+“She wasn’t involved in this.”
+Jackson, radiating quiet confidence, studied the dead husk of Telford’s car.
 “I know she wasn’t.”

-Young looked at him but said nothing, convinced that Jackson only knew she was honest because he walked, open eyed and defenseless, into every sword that had ever been pointed in his way, trusting that someone would remove the blade.
-That, or jump in front of it.
+Young looked at him but said nothing, convinced that Jackson only knew she was honest because he walked, open-eyed and defenseless, into every sword that’d ever been pointed his way.

-“You’re gonna have to do it,” Young whispered.
+“You’re gonna have to do it,” Young rasped.

 “All of it,” Young said.
 “I’m turning myself in.”

-“I went,” Young whispered, the words a wreck of broken emphasis, “to get him out.”
+“I went,” Young said, the words a wreck of broken emphasis, “to get him out.”

-“But you did,” Jackson said, his voice cracking.
-“You did get him out, you rescued him—no one could have done it but you.
+“But you did.”
+Jackson’s voice cracked.
+“You did get him out, you rescued him—no one could’ve done it but you.
 You—”

 Jackson said nothing.

-“What do you dream of, Jackson,” Young snarled.
+“And what do you dream of, Jackson?”
+Young snarled.

 The other man looked away.